 There are many different sorts of Black Tea which we know.
 Mostly getting their names from the area where they are prepared.
 Assam is an area in India where the Assam Tea is coming from.
 Some tea sorts are mixed.
 Ceylon tea comes from Sri Lanka.
 The oxidation gives them a stronger or weaker flavor.

 Necessary to know is the procedure in general.
 When the leaves are picked, which season, which leaves, by machine or handpicked, all this makes a high quality or lower quality tea.
 There are so many different ways of processing the leaves and the buds to know if this is a green, white, yellow, black, or Oolong tea.

-The drying keeps all nutrients, vitamins, and minerals and the tannins in the tea.
+The drying keeps all nutrients, vitamins, and minerals, and tannins in the tea.
 So dried tea is actually full of healthy components.
 This makes green, white, or Oolong tea very beneficial teas for health reasons.

 The Japanese Sencha- is it really a healthy Tea?

 Wikipedia says that Sencha is a type of Japanese ryokucha, organic green tea prepared by infusing the processed whole tea leaves in hot water.
 It is the most popular tea in Japan.
 This tea flavor depends upon the season.
 The ideal color of the Sencha is a greenish golden color.